-Unity College expects empowered and accountable leadership.
+Unity Environmental University expects empowered and accountable leadership.

 Functional leadership is an approach that leans heavily on a team of mutually invested senior leaders.
 Rather than identifying a leader’s role by reporting lines, in a functional leadership model senior leaders are identified by their area(s) of primary functional responsibility.
-The senior level team shares overall responsibility for meeting strategic institutional goals, establishing campus culture, managing risk, and—most importantly—stewarding the mission of the college.
+The senior level team shares overall responsibility for meeting strategic institutional goals, establishing campus culture, managing risk, and—most importantly—stewarding the mission of the University.

 Within the senior leadership team, individuals serve as first among equals or chief officer in a given functional area of primary responsibility.
 The language of “chief officer” is familiar in the role of “Chief Academic Officer” and “Chief Financial Officer.”
 Chief officer is not a rank; it is a role.